-78.110G Workshop in Culture, Subculture and Communication S1 L2 in professional/client and teacher/learner situations.
-The multicultural group of health professionals dealing with education uses its own intercultural experiences to reveal difficulties in communication and learning related to different teaching formats and styles, and studies the relationship between subculture and health beliefs, including the subculture of the health professions, and the relationship of health illness and solutions to culture and subculture
+78.110G Workshop in Culture, Subculture and Communication

+An Academic Elective.
+How culture controls thinking and behaviour and the meaning attached to the behaviour of others in professional/client and teacher/learner situations.
+The multicultural group of health professionals dealing with education uses its own intercultural experiences to reveal difficulties in communication and learning related to different teaching formats and styles, and studies the relationship between subculture and health beliefs, including the subculture of the health professions, and the relationship of health, illness and solutions to culture and subculture.